Pressure Drop in a Straight Pipe

 It is up to the user to determine if models being studied need to be modified to allow extra length for boundary layers to develop before areas of interest.

 This validation study is a very simple shape – a small portion of a straight pipe further simplified through symmetry.
 Unlike the heat transfer validation case, this pressure drop study is very slow to converge with no final pressure drop obtained.
-The final meshes did produce results impressively within 0.9 and 2.2% of the theoretical answer.
+The final meshes did produce impressive results within 0.9 and 2.2% of the theoretical answer.
 However the computational resources used are extreme.
 A more complex real world problem would have much more detail and complexity, requiring a much coarser mesh.
 Taking the results as far as mesh 4 and mesh 5 would be more likely.
 At these meshes the error rate is in the 12 and 10% range for this problem.

 For real problems where Flow Simulation would be used no theoretical comparisons are available.
 Further, each problem has its own convergence pattern (compare with the convergence plots for the flat plate and the elbows on this page).
 For these real pressure drop problems the operator will be faced with results that are not converged, and with no theoretical results to provide a bounds on the amount of error.
 This seems grim, but very useful results can be obtained using relative instead of absolute pressure drop information.
 Please refer to the elbow study on this page for our way to get robust results.